clohr/polymer-state-manager/README.md

 ### Start the development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:
+This command serves the app at `http://localhost:3000` using [browser-sync](https://www.browsersync.io/) and provides basic URL routing for the app:

-    polymer serve -o
+    npm start